portalion/Frontend-Mentor/README.md

 ## What is that repository for?
-In that repository i wanna post my results of Frontend Mentor challenges for Newbie level.
+In that repository i want to post my results of Frontend Mentor challenges for Newbie level.

 ## List of Challenges